Krill oil is naturally healthy

 In six case studies, the parents of children with dyslexia, attention deficit hyperactivity disorder (ADHD) or autism reported a noticeable improvement in the concentration and attention of their children after they started taking Krill Oil.

-Again, it was probably the healthy omega-3 fatty acids (DHA in particular in form of phospholipids, a major constituent of the brain) that were responsible for these impressive results.
+Again, it was probably the healthy omega-3 fatty acids (particularly DHA in form of phospholipids, a major constituent of the brain) that were responsible for these impressive results.
 People are reporting that they no longer need a midday nap and can concentrate on a complex mental situation.

 Krill Oil helps with hay fever